-The purchase by a non-resident person of shares in a real estate company resident in Italy is outside the scope of VAT.30 The deed of purchase, if executed in Italy, is subject to registration tax at a fixed amount of €200;31 conversely, if not executed in Italy, it is outside the scope of the registration tax.32
+The purchase by a non-resident person of shares in a real estate company resident in Italy is outside the scope of VAT.30 The deed of purchase, if executed in Italy, is subject to registration tax at a fixed amount of €200;31 conversely, if it is not executed in Italy, it is outside the scope of the registration tax.32

 Dividends distributed by an Italian resident real estate company to a non-resident shareholder are subject to the following withholding tax regime: